 History of the Shell Station

-These stations, popular for their time period, become obsolete in the 1950’s, when the final station closed.
-The problem will unusual and creative architecture is that it’s not very efficient.
+These stations, popular for their time period, became obsolete in the 1950’s, when the final station closed.
+The problem with the unusual and creative architecture is that it’s not very efficient.
 Its cramped quarters are obvious from the outside, with a bulbous front area creating the shell, and an unreasonably small boxed off back end for the office and restrooms.
 The station was eventually bought by a repair business, and finally sold to Preservation North Carolina.

 The first time I saw its picture, I drove two hours to Winston-Salem just to take a look.
 It enjoys a protected status, on the registry of historic places.
 A little, yellow building on a dingy corner — a small monument to old-school branding, when Shell’s logo was literally built across the countryside of a simpler America.